jerryvarghesev3-gif/Rrr/README.md

 Delivered a standardized JSON schema for compatibility matrix along with sample JSON, parser implementation, device identification mapping, firmware version display, and version comparison outputs (compatible/not compatible), integrated with upgrade decision logic and available for review.

+Output: Compatibility matrix JSON schema is created as a reviewable file; device/board identification and firmware versions are retrieved and displayed in the correct format via console/UI; JSON parsing is validated through log/print statements; and version comparison results (Compatible / Not Compatible) are printed in logs.
+Screenshots and execution/demo output serve as proof of implementation.